SamJohn04/go-archive/README.md

 ## Flags

-Use `-d` flag for deleting the original file.
+Use `-d` flag for deleting the original file after archiving.
 Use `-o FILENAME` flag to deciding the output file.
 By default, it has the same name as the parent, with .zip at the end.

 The `-d` and `-o` tags are optional, but must be given before the source file.